fsmv/Livestream-Processor/readme.md

 What Doesn't (yet)
 ------------------

  - Concatenation:
   - Output codec selection? (at least keep it from using the AAC audio codec because xuggler can't handle reading it)
   - CPU Limiting
   - Show progress by drawing a background on completed files in the list
  - Timelapse Creator:
-  - Add your own audio
-  - Speed up in-place audio
+  - It all works!
  - Twitch.tv downloader:
   - Everything
  - Run more than one task consecutively without prompting the user
   - Download -> Concatenate -> Timelapse
   - Concatenate -> Timelapse
  - Program Icon
  - About dialog

 Building
 --------